cmanthou/5.Work-Day-Scheduler/README.md

 Launch site: https://cmanthou.github.io/5.Work-Day-Scheduler/

-Using Javascript and APIs a quiz game was created.
-A timer is initiated set at 75 seconds and during that time, the user is asked 5 multiple choice questions.
-Points are added for correct answers, but time is deducted (in 10 second incraments) for incorrect answers.
-At the end of the quiz, scores are logged onto a high-score page and marked by user submitted initials.
+Using Javascript, JQuery and APIs a Work Day Scheduler was created.
+Events can be entered by hour and saved to local storage.
+Current, Past and Future hour blocks are highlighted in different colors to help the user orient what time slots are current, past and future when selecting times to enter events.

-Used normalize.css (v8.0.1) to make browsers render all elements more consistently and in line with modern standards.
-Code pulled from https://necolas.github.io/normalize.css/
+The Moment.js (https://momentjs.com/) library, Bootstrap (https://getbootsrap.com/) CSS code and Google Fonts (https://fonts.google.com/) library were utilized in writing this code.

 Screenshot of site:
 <img src = "assets/Screen_Shot.png"/>